yvsKaan/ntpserver/README.md

         python ntpclient.py

     * You need to enter host and port values.
             * You can use Localhost HOST : 127.0.0.1 PORT : 1234
             * Or you can change the server host and port address from server.go file

-          You Can See Your Ntp Servers
+                * You Can Check Your Ntp Servers

                     ss -tulpn | grep ":123"

     * Also you can enter your host and port value from console.